benlumia007/family-grows/readme.txt

 License: MIT License

 Author: Benjamin Lu (https://www.benjlu.com)
-All related images such as 1col, 2cl, 2cr is supplied by the theme author and is released under CC0
+All related images such as 1col, 2cl, 2cr is supplied by the theme author and is released under CC0 Public Domain
 License: https://creativecommons.org/publicdomain/zero/1.0/